-Ready to increase your social network, to visit new places, to access more magazines and websites, to enjoy more films and to follow what is happening in the world with insight?
+Ready to increase your social network, visit new places, enjoy more films and follow what is happening in the world with insight?

 Studying French at Converse can prepare you with the necessary knowledge, skills, and attitudes to be an effective local and global citizen, and give you that creative and competitive edge sought in our increasingly international workplace.

 Converse’s French minor is designed to offer the language skills necessary to truly begin understanding the Francophone cultures of Europe, Africa, the Americas, Asia, and the Middle East.
 Offering a strong core of language courses that allow students to appreciate literature, culture and film without the barriers of translation, the program prepares students for a global environment characterized by increased need for cultural sensitivity.

 - Close individual attention and guidance throughout a student’s course of study

 We encourage students to:

 - Explore their own values while developing a deep appreciation for those of others;